Here are some of the questions asked by people interested in joining Katy Dusters

 Who actually runs the Team?

-Katy Dusters has a Board of Directors who provide guidance on behalf of the team and ensure everything is running smoothly.
-However, parent involvement is key to making this team a success.
-We all take part in the direction and decisions regarding team matters, and we rely heavily on the input of the athletes, who have their own leadership team.
+Katy Dusters has a Board of volunteers who provide guidance on behalf of the team and ensures everything is running smoothly.
+Most decisions, however, are run through our parent and athlete meetings.
+We all take part in the direction and decisions regarding team things, and we rely heavily on the input of the athletes, who have their own leadership team.

 How do I join Katy Dusters?